 Checking and changing the oil

 A thin film of oil is all that prevents your motorcycle’s engine from grinding itself to death.
-Checking and changing it regularly is a must.
+Checking it and changing it regularly is a must.

 With a unified engine/gearbox, most modern four-stroke motorcycles use the same oil to lubricate a high-revving, high-temperature engine and the closely-meshed cogs and clutch of the transmission.
 It’s a tough job, so checking, topping up and replacing your oil on schedule should be a top priority.